Ballymoney: Sport

 Association football clubs in the area include Ballymoney United F.C. and Glebe Rangers F.C.

 Transport

+Rail

-Ballymoney railway station opened on 4 December 1855, and was closed to goods traffic on 4 January 1965.
+Ballymoney railway station originally opened on 4 December 1855, and was closed to goods traffic on 4 January 1965.
+It was one terminus of the Ballycastle Railway, a narrow gauge railway which ran 17 miles connecting Ballycastle to Ballymoney, on the Belfast and Northern Counties Railway (BNCR), later Northern Counties Committee (NCC), main line to Derry, and closed in July 1950.

 The refurbished railway station was opened in May 1990.

-It was one terminus of the Ballycastle Railway, a narrow gauge railway which ran 17 miles connecting Ballycastle to Ballymoney, on the Belfast and Northern Counties Railway (BNCR), later Northern Counties Committee (NCC), main line to Derry, and closed in July 1950.
+Road

+The A26 road, which connects Coleraine to Banbridge, skirts round the north and east of the town.
+However, there are various junctions for roads from the town.

+A main thoroughfare in town is Charles Street/Church Street/Queen Street/Ballymena Road.

+Bus

+There are several buses most days on Ulsterbus route 178 which runs between Coleraine and Ballycastle.
+Within town, Ulsterbus Town Service operates routes 373a and 373b Mondays to Fridays as at 2026.

 Economy and media

 Maine Soft Drinks Ltd is based in the area.

 The Ballymoney Chronicle was established in 1844.
-It is the largest-selling weekly newspaper in the North Coast and the second-largest weekly newspaper in Northern Ireland.
+It is the largest-selling weekly newspaper on the North Coast and the second-largest in Northern Ireland.